tscott0/himago/README.md

 ## Known issues
 * Unrealistic colours: According to [Wikipedia](https://en.wikipedia.org/wiki/Himawari_8), the images returned are true-colour.
 Looking at the colour of Australia, in particular, the colours don't look accurate.
 Correcting the colour to make it appear more natural looks complicated.
+* Occasionally will get 404 errors.
+Himago doesn't handle these automatically so it would require the user to specify a different date or time.

 ## TODO